abhaykatyan96/rent-flatmate-finder/README.md

 Google Gemini is integrated into the application to analyze tenant preferences and property information.

-The system generates compatibility scores and personalized recommendations to help tenants find suitable rental properties and flatmates.
+The system generates compatibility scores and personalized recommendations to help tenants find suitable rental properties and compatible flatmates.

 ## 📁 Project Structure